djcunningham0/poker-elo-dashboard/README.md

-# Poker ELO Dashboard
+# Poker Elo Dashboard

-A generalized version of ELO to track the results of our friendly poker games.
+A generalized version of Elo to track the results of our friendly poker games.

 The dashboard is deployed on Heroku: https://poker-elo-dashboard.herokuapp.com

-## Generalized ELO methodology
+## Generalized Elo methodology

 documentation in progress